-This has created a knowledge gap that needs to be filled urgently, says former IBA President Fernando Peláez-Pier, who has been heavily involved in the IBA’s ongoing work
+This has created a knowledge gap that needs to be filled urgently, says former IBA President Fernando Peláez-Pier, who has been heavily involved in the IBA’s ongoing work in Cuba.

 ‘We must remember that the Cuban legal profession has exercised law in a limited fashion over the past five decades, mainly focusing on civil law, criminal law and disputes,’ he says.
 ‘Only a small group of Cuban lawyers over this period have had the opportunity to participate in international transactions or represent foreign companies’ businesses and interests in Cuba.
-Cuban lawyers have excellent professional training, but limited or no experience in international transactions.’
+Cuban lawyers have excellent professional training but limited or no experience in international transactions.’

-The recent shift in US–Cuban relations confirmed the demand for a nationwide training programme, says Mark Ellis, the IBA’s Executive Director.
-‘Training lawyers to engage in international commercial transactions is even more urgent since the normalisation of US–Cuban relations, and there’s a real eagerness from lawyers in Cuba to engage with the IBA,’ says Ellis.
+The recent shift in US-Cuban relations confirmed the demand for a nationwide training programme, says Mark Ellis, the IBA’s Executive Director.
+‘Training lawyers to engage in international commercial transactions is even more urgent now since the normalisation of US-Cuban relations and there’s a real eagerness from lawyers in Cuba to engage with the IBA,’ says Ellis.

 Although the programme starts this month, Peláez-Pier says the groundwork for the initiative began several years ago when Cuba’s current President, Raúl Castro, first started to introduce economic reforms.

-‘This initiative emerged before the “normalisation” of relations between the US and Cuba, specifically when Raúl Castro introduced certain changes in the Cuban economy, which might be considered somewhat insignificant in a capitalist or free market system, but for Cuba were of great importance,’ he says.
-‘It was then that the IBA proposed to re-establish contact with the relevant bodies that oversee the legal profession in Cuba, to look at the possibility of contributing to the development and training of lawyers in certain subject areas.’
+‘This initiative emerged before the "normalisation" of relations between the US and Cuba, specifically when Raúl Castro introduced certain changes in the Cuban economy, which might be considered somewhat insignificant in a capitalist or free market system, but for Cuba were of great importance,’ he says.
+‘It was then that the IBA proposed to re-establish contact with the relevant bodies that oversee the legal profession in Cuba to look at the possibility of contributing to the development and training of lawyers in certain subject areas.’

-Together with the ONBC, which was established in 1965 and today oversees the practice of 187 law firms in Cuba, the IBA designed a training programme, which draws on the experience of the existing distance-learning LLM it runs in conjunction with the University of Law in London.
+Together with the ONBC, which was established in 1965 and today oversees the practice of 187 law firms in Cuba, the IBA designed a training programme, which draws on the experience of the existing distance-learning LLM it runs in conjunction with the College of Law in London.

 ‘We worked with the ONBC and picked a number of modules from the LLM that are specifically geared towards commercial lawyers,’ says Ellis.
-‘We were most concerned with consistency, and the idea was to take the courses that have already stood the rigour of educational oversight and select the most appropriate modules, translate them into Spanish and then our selected course leaders would teach from these modules.’
+‘We were most concerned with consistency and the idea was to take our courses that have already stood the rigour of educational oversight and select the most appropriate modules, translate them into Spanish and then our selected course leaders would teach from these modules.’

 The one-year programme, which starts on 25 February, will cover four core practice areas – international sales, corporate M&A, intellectual property and arbitration.
 The four sessions will each take place over three days in the ONBC’s resident training centre in Havana and will be attended by 40 lawyers from law firms across the island.

 Elizabeth Moya Linares, Director of Development at the ONBC, believes the training will help local lawyers prepare for the prospect of participating in international cross-border work.
-‘Forty lawyers from all provinces across the country are due to attend the training, and this is very important because it will help improve their ability to confront the new professional challenges they will encounter in this new economic scenario,’ she says.
+‘Forty lawyers from all provinces across the country are due to attend the training and this is very important because it will help improve their ability to confront the new professional challenges they will encounter in this new economic scenario,’ she says.